0 Items in Your Cart

 Other supermarket workers are responsible for certain areas such as produce or dairy.
 While there is no preparation work involved such as there is in the bakery or deli departments, these workers regularly inspect merchandise, check expiration dates, and maintain displays.

 Many supermarkets now include restaurants or food courts that require food preparers, servers, wait staff, and chefs.

 Many larger chain supermarkets have a pharmacy on-site.
 Pharmacists fill prescriptions for customers and offer counseling on both prescription and over-the-counter medications.
 Pharmacy technicians assist the pharmacist by filling prescriptions, taking inventory, and handling the cash register.

 There are also specialized support positions in supermarkets.
 Store detectives assist with security measures and loss prevention.
 Human resource workers handle personnel-related issues, such as recruiting and training, benefits administration, labor relations, and salary administration.
 These are important members of the supermarket team, since the average large grocery store employs 250 people.
 Supermarkets also require qualified accounting and finance workers, advertising workers, marketing workers, information technology professionals, and community and public relations professionals.

 Supermarket workers report to either a department or store manager.
 Supermarket managers have to attend weekly departmental meetings and must communicate well with their management, which is usually at the district level.
 Because many supermarket workers deal directly with the customers, their managers depend on them to relay information about customer needs, wants, and dissatisfactions.

-According to the U.S. Department of Labor, almost 30 percent of supermarket workers work part time.
+Many supermarket workers work part time.
 For workers with school, family, or other employment, hours are scheduled at the time they are available, such as evenings and weekends.
-Since many grocery stores are open 24 hours a day, employees may work during the day or evening hours.
+Employees may work during the day or evening hours since many grocery stores are open 24 hours a day.
 Weekend hours are also important, and most grocery stores are open on holidays as well.